 Curricular Practical Training (CPT) is an F-1 off-campus authorization for paid and unpaid positions directly related to the major field of study listed on Page 1 of the Form I-20.
 CPT can be used to authorize a variety of positions, including employment, internships, fellowships, practicums, etc.

-- Has been in lawful, full-time status for one full academic year
+- Have been in lawful, full-time status for one full academic year

-- Is taking a job that is directly related to his/her field of study
+- Have been offered a position that is directly related to their major field of study

 - Meets one of the following requirements:

-- Is enrolled in an internship class for credit as part of his/her degree program
+- Is enrolled in an internship course or tutorial for credit

-- Is required to participate in an internship as part of degree requirements
+- Is required to participate in an internship (not for credit)

 - Is required to participate in a specific internship to complete the dissertation

 Yes.
-CPT can only be authorized for a specific job, at a specific location,during specific dates.
-The job offer must be presented with the CPT application to OGS, on company letterhead, with a brief job description, dates, hours per week, salary information and supervisor details.
+CPT can only be authorized for a specific position, at a specific location,during specific dates.
+The offer letter must be presented on company letterhead, with a brief job description, employment start date, employment end date, hours per week, salary information and supervisor details.